 Renderers

-- Handles the actual display of particles
+- Handle the actual display of particles

 - StandardRenderer - displays particles in the same was as standard DisplayObjects